 Waterfoot Group of Doctors Cowpe RoadWaterfootRossendale, BB4 7DNTel: 01706 253300

-Changes to ordering your Prescription from 8th May 2017.
-You will no longer be able to ask the pharmacy to order for you but you can still collect via the Electronic Prescribing Service.
-You will order directly from the Practice and new arrangements will be in place to speed up the process.
-Have you thought of using online?
+Changes to ordering your Prescription You are no longer able to ask the pharmacy to order for you but you can still collect your prescription from the pharmacy of your choice, via the Electronic Prescribing Service.
+You must order directly from the Practice.
+You can order by phone 9.30 -11.30 and 13.30-15.30 each day, order online or report in person to reception.
 Further details from reception.

 Support for Carers.
 Carers link here at the practice every first and third Wed.
 Appointments and Drop in facility .Ring 03456887113 for details.